kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 | 202   | |
 | 500 | something went wrong (see logs of the simulator server) |

+---
+## **deprecated APIs**

+The following APIs are deprecated.
+They will be removed in the near future.
 ## Apply Node

 apply nodes.